-This year's Proposed Budget acknowledges the challenges our city continues to face managing cost of living increases in a post COVID-19 environment, while recognising the impact of last October's major flood event on our community.

-It is premised on a 2.98% increase in total rates revenue collected (less than the 3.5%) maximum rates cap set by the State Government) and aims to support the rejuvenation of our City while balancing revenue and expenses to deliver the services and facilities our community has told us are important in helping them to rebuild and reconnect.
+This year's Budget acknowledges the challenges our City continues to face in managing cost of living increases in a post COVID-19 environment, while also recognising the impact of the October 2022 flood event on our community.
+It is premised on a 2.98% increase in total rates revenue collected (less than the 3.5% maximum rates cap set by the State Government) and aims to support the rejuvenation of our City while balancing revenue and expenses to deliver the services and facilities our community has told us are important in helping them to rebuild and reconnect.

-This includes providing the fit for purpose infrastructure required to remain active, healthy and well, and mobile and connected, as part of a proposed capital works program that recognises and considers the ongoing challenges of returning to pre-pandemic service delivery levels.
+This includes providing the fit for purpose infrastructure required to remain active, healthy and well, and mobile and connected, as part of a proposed capital works program that recognises and considers the ongoing challenges of returning to prepandemic service delivery levels.

-Cognisant of challenges with availability of contractors, supply chain interruptions and escalating costs, Council is proposing this financial year to invest \$72.96 million to maintain, redevelop, renew, and improve services and assets.
+Cognisant of challenges with availability of contractors, supply chain interruptions and escalating costs, while also balancing the need to deliver vital infrastructure and services needed to support a growing community, Council, this financial year, will invest \$87.63 million to maintain, redevelop, renew, and improve services and assets.